-Neylan McBaine, Founder and Editor
+Neylan McBaine, Founder

 Neylan McBaine, a life-long Mormon, grew up in New York City and attended Yale University.
 She currently lives with her husband and three young daughters.
 In addition to founding the Mormon Women Project in 2010, Neylan is the author of Women at Church: Magnifying LDS Women’s Local Impact.
 Neylan is also the CEO of Better Days, an organization dedicated to celebrating Utah’s women’s history by popularizing the past in creative and communal ways.